gishoo/gishoo.github.io/about.md

 About me

-I'm a software engineer who loves hacking, regardless of whether that is security or creation.
+I'm a software engineer who loves hacking, regardless of whether that's breaking software or creating it.